 In the main UI, select the Test Plan element in the left-hand panel.

-Set the name of the test plan to “ACME Banking Services performance tests”.
+Set the name of the test plan to “ACME Bank Performance Test Plan”.

 In the main menu, select File > Save Test Plan As.

-Save the test plan as “ACME Banking Services performance tests” to a location of choice, for example your desktop folder.
+Save the test plan as “ACME Bank Performance Test Plan.jmx” to a location of choice, for example your desktop folder.

 Set the name of the new thread group to “NF001”.

 Set the Comments to “The transfer service must be able to process 2000 transfers within 5 seconds”.

 Do not configure any other settings.

+Save your changes by clicking File > Save from the main menu.